 The Distribution requirement satisfies 18-19 of the required General Education semester credits.
 Distribution courses provide attainment of the Intellectual Breadth and Lifelong Learning University Undergraduate Learning Outcome.
 By taking courses in multiple disciplines, students develop the intellectual breadth needed to participate fully in today's complex, multicultural and technological global civilization.

 To meet the Distribution requirement, students must complete coursework in three distribution content areas.
 The three distribution content areas are: (1) Humanities and Fine Arts, (2) Social Sciences, and (3) Life and Physical Sciences and Analytical Thinking.

 Students automatically satisfy one Distribution Content Area when they complete their major course requirements.
 Please see the table of "Majors and Their Distribution Area Assignments" at the bottom of the "General Education" section in the UNLV Undergraduate Catalog to see which distribution content area each major satisfies.

-Students satisfy the other two Distribution content areas by satisfactorily completing three courses (typically 9-10 credits) in each of two areas OUTSIDE their major area of study.
+Students satisfy the other two Distribution content areas by satisfactorily completing three courses (typically 9-10 credits) in each of two areas outside their major area of study.
 Check the Distribution content area table below to find out what courses to take to satisfy the Distribution requirements.

 Distribution Content Areas

-Humanities and Fine Arts (9 credits)
+Humanities and Fine Arts (9 total credits)

 Distribution Requirements: Two courses (3 credits each) from two different humanities areas and one introductory or appreciation course (3 credits) from a fine arts area.
 Courses used to satisfy the First-Year Seminar, Second-Year Seminar, English Composition, or Constitution requirements may not be used to satisfy Humanities distribution requirements.